sci10n/GraphLib/README.md

 Another problem I discovered was that since state comparisons are done with the `.equals` and `.hashCode`, both needs to be overidden if new states are created on the fly.

 The added example is not the best and highlights some bad design decitsion but principle works.
-The point was that you didn't need to rewrite the search algorithm and that principle stands even though everything else needed to be modified.
+The point was that you didn't need to rewrite the search algorithm and that principle stands even though the solutions doesn't feel completely natural.

 What the example looks like using [_Hamming Distance_](https://en.wikipedia.org/wiki/Hamming_distance).